Canton Land Conservation Trust

 I lost the trail once, twice, three times along my way.
 I kept finding pieces of it here and there though, so I kept plugging along.
 (It’s not a long or difficult “trail.”)
 The heavily contoured CLCT map is pretty laughable with its 10 foot intervals.
 So while it may look like the blue/silver/gray trail takes you down and up a steep incline, it is only 150 feet or so of difference.

-This trail was completely and utterly forgetful.
+This trail was completely and utterly forgetful – at least in 2014.
 Though if I was prone to mosquito bites, I guess I’ve have plenty of memories for a few days to come.